PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 ## Visa sponsorship

 Building a diverse team is at the heart of our culture at PostHog and we are proud to be hiring internationally.
 In some cases, this includes the need for visa sponsorship.
-We are currently only able to provide visas in the US and the UK.
+We are currently only able to provide visas in the UK.

 *   If the candidate is already in the country on a visa (e.g. employed, youth mobility), or require a new visa to remain in the country (e.g. student converting to employed), we will cover the costs for any employee, new or current.
 *   If they wish to relocate and need a visa, we unfortunately will not cover the cost for obtaining the visa or any relocation costs.